-Depending on your position, you’re potentially spending 35 – 50% of your time in meetings.
+Depending on your role, you are probably spending 35% – 50% of your time in meetings.
 Without top-notch meeting skills from both the chair and participants, these meetings will be dreaded and feel like a waste of everyone’s time.
-Our team here at Think Productive North America are big fans of saying ‘No’ to meetings, but at the same time we also appreciate that there are meetings which you will have to attend.
-Luckily there are effective and easy to implement ways to make your meetings more productive and overall more enjoyable.
+Here at Think Productive North America we are big fans of saying ‘No’ to meetings, but at the same time we appreciate that there are meetings that you simply have to attend.
+Luckily there are effective and easy-to-implement ways to make your meetings more productive and overall more enjoyable.
 Here’s a quick guide on where to start…

 Read this Before Chairing Your Next Meeting!